 The effort to dismantle Obamacare is moving forward, with the passage of a repeal-and-replace bill in the U.S. House.
 If you were making early retirement plans because you thought you could rely on coverage from the Affordable Care Act, should you worry?

-Even though the Affordable Care Act remains in place for now, the stakes are high for early retirees.
-The health care law's subsidies are still there to help you pay for health insurance until you reach Medicare age at 65.
-But you'll face higher costs than you would under an employer-sponsored health care plan.
+The stakes are high for early retirees.
+For now, the health care law's subsidies are still there to help you pay for health insurance until you reach Medicare age at 65, though you'll face higher costs than you would under an employer-sponsored health care plan.

 ObamaCare will explode and we will all get together and piece together a great healthcare plan for THE PEOPLE.
 Do not worry!

 — Donald J. Trump (@realDonaldTrump) March 25, 2017

 Here are five things you can do to try to minimize health care costs in early retirement if the ACA's protections start to fade.

 Sock away as much cash as possible in a tax-advantaged health savings account, or HSA.
 You'll want to save up as much as possible for costs later on.
 Even when you're eligible for Medicare, you still have to meet some expenses in retirement.
 A health care credit card might help, too, by offering special financing for medical costs.

 If you've been putting off getting a hip replacement or some other procedure, do it while you still have health insurance through an employer.
 Your out-of-pocket costs will likely be lower than they would be on the individual health care market, even with Obamacare subsidies.

 Make sure you have a primary care physician, someone who knows you and knows everything about your medical needs.
 "It's surprising how many people don't have one," says John Rother, president and CEO of the National Coalition on Health Care in Washington, D.C.

 This provider is critical, especially as you get older.